ePages-de/epages-docs/_posts/2015-05-29-techwriter-experience-report.md

 Meanwhile, I made myself familiar with RAML (RESTful API Modeling Language), which is a useful tool to describe RESTful APIs in a structured and simple way.
 RAML allows to define simple patterns that help reduce repetitions in an API.
 Resources and methods can be displayed easily and filled with custom details.
 It also allows to include markdown-formatted descriptions or entire markdown documentation sections.

-I’ve never come across all this in my previous TechWriter life, but noticed very soon that our inhouse documentation tool compared with simply editing markdown and raml files enriches my knowledge and makes my work way more easy.
+I’ve never come across all this in my previous TechWriter life, but noticed very soon that our inhouse documentation tool compared with simply editing markdown and raml files enriches my knowledge and makes my work far easier.

 It really is a challenge to cope with so much new stuff, but I can totally recommend this way of working to every TechWriter.